 Klehr Harrison's dynamic and diverse Real Estate and Finance Practice Group is among the most active in the City of Philadelphia, the tri-state area and nationally.
 We serve clients with local and regional needs as well as those involved in national and international transactions, including individual investors, national developers, retailers, REITs, private equity funds, CMBS, mezzanine and institutional lenders and special servicers in connection with their real estate needs (a representative sampling of our current clients is provided below).

-We routinely handle transactions of varying sizes and degrees of complexity covering disciplines such as financing, leasing, development (including zoning, land use, condominium and planned community work), sale-leasebacks and taxation, as well as the disposition and acquisition of all major real estate asset types (e.g., offices, retail, industrial, multi-family housing, hospitality, health-care and mixed use properties).
-We have a long history of representing borrowers and lenders in connection with loan workouts, restructurings and enforcement matters and, in addition to working out mortgage loans, we have significant experience in the workout and enforcement of remedies with respect to mezzanine loans, preferred equity investments and in advising clients holding "B-Notes" and participation interests in default situations, which is particularly pertinent given today's economic climate.
-We routinely represent buyers and sellers in sales of mortgage and mezzanine loans, "B-Notes" and participation interests.
+We routinely handle transactions of varying sizes and degrees of complexity covering disciplines such as financing, leasing, development (including zoning, land use, condominium and planned community work), sale-leasebacks and taxation, sales of mortgage and mezzanine loans, "B-Notes" and participation interests, as well as the disposition and acquisition of all major real estate asset types (e.g., offices, retail, industrial, multi-family housing, hospitality, health-care and mixed use properties).
+We have a long history of representing borrowers and lenders in connection with loan workouts, restructurings and enforcement matters and, in addition to working out mortgage loans, we have significant experience in the workout and enforcement of remedies with respect to mezzanine loans, preferred equity investments and in advising clients holding "B-Notes" and participation interests in default situations.

 We pride ourselves on being responsive and cost-efficient, getting to know our clients' businesses and strategic goals and operating with a national scope while retaining a local touch.
 Anticipating our clients' needs and avoiding potential pitfalls distinguishes the level of service that we provide.